scienceux/eye-tracking-posters/paper.md

 Eye tracking technology is used to locate and follow a person’s gaze while looking at objects.
 Since it is difficult to look at something and think about something different, the focus of the eye is often equated with the focus of the brain ([Krasich et al., 2020](https://doi.org/10.1167/jov.20.9.10)).
 This may be observed by a changing focus and altered gaze traces, when the tasks given to the participants change ([Buswell, 1935](https://psycnet.apa.org/record/1935-05800-000), p.
 136 and [Yarbus, 1967](https://link.springer.com/book/10.1007/978-1-4899-5379-7), p.
 174).

-In user experience testing the think-aloud approach[^thinkaloud], observation, questionnaires, as well as eye tracking technology, and combinations are used ([Bojko, 2013](https://books.google.com/books?hl=en&lr=&id=cHo3DwAAQBAJ&oi=fnd&pg=PR3&dq=Eye+Tracking+the+User+Experience:+A+Practical+Guide+to+Research.+New+York&ots=8cSGuOqp_4&sig=CzGMaVCYgcwI0TygHfNIqj92nnc).
-P. 106).
+In user experience testing the think-aloud approach[^thinkaloud], observation, questionnaires, as well as eye tracking technology, and combinations are used ([Bojko, 2013](https://books.google.com/books?hl=en&lr=&id=cHo3DwAAQBAJ&oi=fnd&pg=PR3&dq=Eye+Tracking+the+User+Experience:+A+Practical+Guide+to+Research.+New+York&ots=8cSGuOqp_4&sig=CzGMaVCYgcwI0TygHfNIqj92nnc). p.
+106).
 Eye tracking is used to a smaller degree, since it requires expensive equipment and trained personnel.
 Eye tracking delivers high-precision measurements and outcomes, that in general are not necessary for most applications in UX testing ([Bojko 2013](https://books.google.com/books?hl=en&lr=&id=cHo3DwAAQBAJ&oi=fnd&pg=PR3&dq=Eye+Tracking+the+User+Experience:+A+Practical+Guide+to+Research.+New+York&ots=8cSGuOqp_4&sig=CzGMaVCYgcwI0TygHfNIqj92nnc), p.
 44).
 The current study relies on eye tracking technology based on the fact, that cognitive load[^cogload] may be reliably measured by the participants’ pupil size and average fixation duration, and this was key in the context of this study.

 ### Study Design